You’re thinking about creating and selling an online course, and you’re excited to get started. You just have a few questions on your mind:

 Video and audio editing can be intimidating to new creators.
 We won’t dive too deep into the ins and outs of editing in this article, but if you don’t know how to edit videos, don’t worry.

 If you have the budget, you can outsource the task to a video editor.
-To find freelance editors, check out freelance marketplaces like Freelancer.com or Upwork .
+To find freelance editors, check out freelance marketplaces like Freelancer.com or Upwork.

 Just remember this age-old adage: you get what you pay for.
 Instead of choosing freelancers who promise the lowest rates, seek out editors with experience and client testimonials.
 It’ll help you get the best work possible — and save you a lot of time later on.

-If hiring a freelancer is outside your budget, check out this article for six expert video editing tips you can learn in a weekend.
 One of the best tips is instead of editing an entire video in one sitting, work in multiple mini-sessions instead.

 It might seem counterintuitive when you’re trying to work more quickly.
 Working in smaller sections can be one of the most efficient ways to edit videos.